Moving a Pet to the United States

 The certificate must be signed by a full-time, salaried veterinary official in the country of export.

-Dogs coming from high-risk rabies countries will require a rabies titer blood test if the current rabies vaccination was administered outside the USA.
+Dogs coming from high-risk rabies countries will require a rabies titer blood test if the current rabies vaccination was administered outside the USA and you do not want your pet to be quarantined.
 The rabies titer test must meet the following criteria:

-• The blood sample must be drawn at lest 30 days after the rabies vaccination
+- The blood must be drawn at least 30 days after the primary rabies vaccination and at least 28 days prior to entry in the US.

-Dogs coming from lower-risk countries are not required to have a Rabies Titer Test for travel to the United States.
+Dogs coming from rabies-free or low-risk countries are not required to have a Rabies Titer Test for travel to the United States.

 Cats